mubbashirulislam/Xtractshot/README.md

 ## Usage

-To run the X3NIDE Screenshot Capture Tool, simply execute the `screenshot.py` script:
+To run the Xtractshot, simply execute the `screenshot.py` script:

 ```
 python screenshot.py